sib-swiss/containers-introduction-training/docs/course_material/day2/3_generalising_snakemake.md

 ### Downloading the data and setting up the directory structure

-In this part, you will download the data and start building the directory structure of your workflow according to the [official recommendations](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html).
-You already starting doing so in the previous series of exercises and ultimately, it should resemble this:
+In this part, we will download the data and start building the directory structure of our workflow according to the [official recommendations](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html).
+We already starting doing so in the previous series of exercises and ultimately, it should resemble this:

 ```
 │── .gitignore